egenedy97/Algorithem_California/README.md

 # Algorithem_California
-this is a solution for assignment of course "https://www.coursera.org/specializations/data-structures-algorithms" on coursera
+this is a solution for assignments of course "https://www.coursera.org/specializations/data-structures-algorithms" on coursera